 Why Do We Recommend It?

-Microsoft Sentinel can monitor a wide range of environments including on-premises systems, Azure resources, and other cloud platforms like AWS and Google Cloud.
-It integrates easily with security solutions across hybrid environments, collecting data from a variety of sources such as firewalls, servers, endpoints, cloud applications, and IoT devices.
-Sentinel can ingest security logs from virtually any system or platform, including both Microsoft and non-Microsoft products.
+Microsoft Sentinel can monitor various environments, including on-premises systems, Azure resources, and other cloud platforms like AWS and Google Cloud.
+It integrates easily with security solutions across hybrid environments, collecting data from various sources such as firewalls, servers, endpoints, cloud applications, and IoT devices.
+Sentinel can ingest security logs from virtually any system or platform, including Microsoft and non-Microsoft products.

 The SOAR capabilities of Microsoft Sentinel expand and automate incident response.
 Sentinel uses playbooks to automate common security operations tasks, such as blocking suspicious IP addresses, sending notifications, or isolating compromised machines.
 These playbooks can be triggered by specific alerts or anomalies, providing an immediate automated response.